ofersabo/IBM-translation_models/README.md

-Running model 1 and model 2:
+Running model 1, model 2, and alignment scripts instructions:

-Model 1:
+Model 1 instructions:

 python model_1.py will run IBM model 1.
 Please use the following arguments to run the model correctly.
 "--english_file_name", a pointer to the to the English sentences file.